Impressive run of form earns Jacob Fearnley a Davis Cup call-up

 Jacob Fearnley’s exceptional form has earned him a maiden call-up to Great Britain’s Davis Cup squad for their upcoming tie with Japan.

-Edinburgh-born Fearnley has risen to 86 in the world as a result of a fine six months and Great Britain Davis Cup captain Leon Smith has selected him in a four-man squad for a first round qualifier with Japan later this month.
+Edinburgh-born Fearnley has risen to 86 in the world as a result of a fine six months and GB’s Davis Cup captain Leon Smith has selected him in a four-man squad for a first round qualifier with Japan later this month.

-British number two Cameron Norrie, world number 126 Billy Harris and doubles grand-slam champion Neal Skupski complete the line-up for this tie, which will be played at Bourbon Beans Dome in Miki across the weekend of January 31-February 1.
+British No 2 Cameron Norrie, world No 126 Billy Harris and doubles grand slam champion Neal Skupski complete the line-up for this tie, which will be played at Bourbon Beans Dome in Miki across the weekend of 31 January-February 1

 Jack Draper had already confirmed last month he would not feature in this tie after discussions with Smith following a recent hip issue and Fearnley has profited ahead of being involved in next week’s Australian Open for the first time.